linear-b/gitstream/docs/automations/integrations/asana/link-asana/README.md

 ---
-title: Automatically Link PRs to Related Asana Cards
+title: Automation - Automatically Link PRs to Related Asana Cards
 description: Provide automatic links to Asana cards that are associated with PRs.
 category: [efficiency, quality, project]
 ---